damianlewis/vagrant-web-vm/README.md

     - dbname
     - dbname
 ```
-The default user created for the databases is 'damianlewis' with the password 'secret'.
+The default user created for the databases is `damianlewis` with the password `secret`.
 ###### Post provisioning
 Use the `post.sh` file to run any further provisions that you require for your VM.
 ###### Bash aliases
 A number of default bash aliases are created for the VM.
 These can be found in the `aliases` file.
 Add any further aliases you require to this file before creating the VM.
-##### Other software included
+#### Software included
+- Ubuntu 16.04.2 LTS
+- Nginx 1.10.0 _or_ Apache 2.4.18
+- PHP 7.0.15 _or_ 7.1.3 with the following modules and extensions:
+    - curl
+    - mysql
+    - gd
+    - mbstring
+    - xml
+    - zip
+- MySQL 5.7.17
-- Composer (with Laravel Envoy)
+- Composer 1.4.1
-- NVM and Node (with Gulp and Webpack)
+- NVM with Node 7.7.4 and the following global packages:
+    - Gulp 1.2.2
+    - Webpack 2.3.1